yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/ways-to-spec-offset/_index.md

 The  _UTC offset_ is, ultimately, expressed as an [_interval_](../../date-time-data-types-semantics/type-interval/) value.
 It can be specified in various different ways as this page explains.

 {{< tip title="Yugabyte recommends using only a timezone name or an explicit 'interval' value to specify the 'UTC offset'." >}}
-See the section [Recommended practise for specifying the _UTC offset_](../recommendation/).
+See the section [Recommended practice for specifying the _UTC offset_](../recommendation/).
 It presents a sufficient way to achieve all the functionality that you could need while protecting you from the many opportunities to go wrong brought by using the native functionality with no constraints.
 {{< /tip >}}

 ### Directly as an interval value